 How can DAM support remote teams?

 Remote teams working in different locations often find it challenging to store files in the local system of an organization.
 As a result, they resort to tools like Google Drive or Dropbox for file management and storage.
+Especially when it comes to the latter option, users can take advantage of Dropbox discount and save money while enjoying the benefits of reliable cloud storage.

 But as your remote team grows or you begin to accumulate large files, these storage solutions become less than ideal.
 Also, most cloud-based storage cannot give top-level security to collaborative projects in a distributed workforce.